HenokBerhanu/slice-aware-ntn-5GISN/README.md

 ## 4. Execution flow - Where QoS table comes from?

+1. `.ymal` file is generated during the runtime by `code/source/testbed/testbed.py::Testbed::generated()::self.scenario.configure_services()`
-1. QoF will gather all information by calling `code/source/model/slice_aware_ntn.py::QOF::configure()`.
+2. QoF will gather all information by calling `code/source/model/slice_aware_ntn.py::QOF::configure()`.
 It will read `5QI-5DSCP` from Application Class.
-2. NtN will gather all information by calling `code/source/model/slice_aware_ntn.py::NtNQoF::configure()`.
+3. NtN will gather all information by calling `code/source/model/slice_aware_ntn.py::NtNQoF::configure()`.
 It will read `5DSCP-SatDSCP` from Application Class.